 Rory McIlroy won the 2021 The CJ Cup at Summit for his 20th-career PGA Tour win, putting him on the precipice of securing PGA Tour lifetime membership.

 A PGA Tour player can earn lifetime membership by doing just one thing.
-If a PGA Tour player wins 20 PGA Tour events in their career and have played on the PGA Tour for 15 years, they instantly obtain lifetime membership whenever they hit both of those milestones.
-They can never lose PGA Tour status, no matter how they play for rest of their career, from that point forward.
+If a PGA Tour player wins 20 PGA Tour events in their career, they instantly obtain lifetime membership whenever they hit that milestone.
+They can never lose PGA Tour status, no matter how they play for rest of their career, from that point forward unless they resign their membership.
 They can lose voting rights if they don't play the minimum number of PGA Tour events (15) in a season, but that's about it.

 Now, a PGA Tour lifetime member doesn't necessarily mean that player gets into any tournament they want.
 In terms of the PGA Tour's priority order, which determines how PGA Tour players get into most open PGA Tour events, PGA Tour lifetime members are in Category No. 17, behind the last five winners of each of the four majors, the winners of PGA Tour events and a few other categories.
 In addition, the majors, World Golf Championships events, invitationals and several other tournaments have their own entry order putting other criteria ahead of the PGA Tour's priority order system.